Nansess/api-for-nansess.com/README.md

 - **400 Bad Request**: Missing or invalid parameters.
 - **404 Not Found**: No tracks found for the given song title.
 - **500 Internal Server Error**: Server error.

-Certainly!
-Here's an example documentation snippet for the endpoint that searches for a Spotify song by its track ID:

 # Spotify Track Search by ID API